edelvalle/django-triplets/README.md

 ]
 ```

-PS: The results are never not in a praticular oder, so this assertions can fail
+PS: The results are never in a praticular oder, so these assertions can fail
 but they will contain the same information.

 ## Inference rules

 You can also configure inference rules to help you define relations that are
 inferred from existing triplets.
-This is of great help if you are trying to
+This is of helpful if you are trying to query
-query complicated relations betwen nodes.
+complicated relations betwen nodes.
 Let's take a look.

 First configure your inference rules in the `settings.py` file: